CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Package Ecosystem

 A package ecosystem [patches](#patcher), [repackages](#packager), [curates](#curator), [indexes and hosts](#distributor) either components for a specific OS distributions, or [collections](#assembler) of components for use in container registries, made available (published) for easy download and use.
+Package Ecosystems typically have their own tooling and services that are expected to be used when interacting with them.

-* Examples of package systems: APT (Debian, Ubuntu), RPM (AlmaLinux, SuSE), Ports (FreeBSD, OpenBSD)
+* Examples of package systems: APT (Debian, Ubuntu), RPM (AlmaLinux, SuSE), Ports (FreeBSD)
-* Examples of container systems: Docker
+* Examples of container systems: Docker Hub
 * May have upstream package ecosystems
 * May have downstream package ecosystems
 * May be Public